Sponsored by Kiwanis Club of Frederick in honor of Dana Cable

 What is Camp Jamie?

-Camp Jamie is a special weekend experience for grieving children from First Grade to age 14.
+Camp Jamie is a special weekend experience for grieving children ages 6 to 14.
 This carefully designed program helps children begin to talk about their feelings related to a death of someone special, and teaches them coping skills for dealing with those feelings.

 Who are the staff members?